grncdr/node-swiz/README.md

 node-swiz
 ====================

-node-swiz is a [Node.js](http://nodejs.org) Serialization and Validation framework, intended to be used with RESTful APIs, which commonly use XML and JSON as transports.
+node-swiz is a [node.js](http://nodejs.org) serialization and validation framework intended to be used with RESTful APIs which commonly use XML and JSON as transports.

 License
 ====================